yashdani/Object-Detection-Using-YOLOv3-Algorithm/README.md

 and also new darknet architecture.
 It works better than YOLOv1 with good accuracy and can also detect small objects from an image.
-Yolo object detection along with boundary boxes and confidence score

 How does YOLO work?
 YOLO looks at an image only once.
 And then applies only one neural network on the image.
 The image is divided